r05323045/reshape/README.md

 # Reshape

 <p align="center">
-  A platform aims to satisfy your need of aesthetic and create value for the design.
+  A platform aims to satisfy your need for aesthetics and create value for the design.
 </p>
 <p align="center">
   <a  href="https://r05323045.github.io/reshape/dist/">Explore The Website</a>